specialized806/microsoft-365-docs/microsoft-365/commerce/manage-billing-accounts.md

 > - Government-issued document or registration letter
 > - Print out of the local company's registry
 >
 > Support can help with name and address changes where only the customer name changes, but the entity remains the same.
 Any documentation you provide should clearly show that only the entity’s name has changed.
-If the change is the result of a transaction, including the sale of a business, a change of controls, or a divestiture or “spinoff” of a Customer Affiliate, please contact your Microsoft Seller or Microsoft support.
+If the change is the result of a transaction, including the sale of a business, a change of controls, or a divestiture or “spin-off” of a Customer Affiliate, please contact your Microsoft Seller or Microsoft support.

 ## What are billing account roles?